ucb-bar/hammer/doc/Hammer-Basics/Hammer-Overview.rst

 Calling Hammer
 -------------------------------

-To use Hammer on the command line, the designer will invoke the ``hammer-vlsi`` utility included in the core Hammer repo.
+To use Hammer on the command line, the designer will invoke the ``hammer-vlsi`` utility.
 This is calling the ``__main__()`` method of the ``CLIDriver`` class.
 An example invocation is below:

 .. _call-example: